2018 DESIGN PANEL

-She lives in Queens with her husband and two young sons.
+Sophie lives in a 1917 Neo-Tudor apartment in Queens with her husband, the journalist and urbanist Greg Lindsay, and their two young sons.

 Mark Hampton LLC was founded in 1976, by the late designer for whom the firm is named.
 During Hampton’s 22-years at the helm of the firm, he was designated by journalists as an “Icon of American Design” and posthumously celebrated by Architectural Digest in January 2010 as one of “The World’s Twenty Greatest Designers of All Time.”
 Hampton had significant landmarked governmental commissions in the United States and abroad.
 These projects include work at the White House for President Bush Sr. and President Clinton; Blair House, the official guest house of the President; Camp David; The U.S Naval Observatory, home of the Vice-President; The George Bush Presidential Library Museum in College Station, Texas; The Governor’s mansion in Albany, NY; Gracie Mansion, the residence of New York’s mayor; Villa Aurelia, the American Academy in Rome; and The American Embassy in Paris.
 Mark Hampton was among the first notable interior designers to team with a furniture manufacturer, the Hickory Chair Company (now Heritage Home), to produce his own line of furniture, introduced in 1989.
 He also wrote and two books: Mark Hampton on Decorating and Legendary Decorators of the 20th Century.
 As an accomplished watercolorist, one of his works is included in the permanent collection of the Victoria and Albert Museum.